swyxio/sw-yx.github.io/_posts/2018-04-14-react-amsterdam.md

 - drag and drop in react with a few lines of rxjs
 - adding inputs and chaining with little refactoring in angular
 - merging google vision + web speech + typed input to pipe into a search

+No need to Rx all the things.
+Easy wins:

+- click handlers
+- ajax requests (easy cancellation)
+- anything async